 Creating SPSS Modeler flows

-With SPSS Modeler flows in Watson Studio, you can quickly develop predictive models using business expertise and deploy them into business operations to improve decision making.
+With SPSS Modeler flows, you can quickly develop predictive models using business expertise and deploy them into business operations to improve decision making.
 Designed around the long-established SPSS Modeler client software and the industry-standard CRISP-DM model it uses, the flows interface supports the entire data mining process, from data to better business results.

 Using the Flow Editor, you prepare or shape data, train or deploy a model, or transform data and export it back to a database table or a file.
 To create an SPSS model, add the Modeler flow asset type to your project, then select SPSS as the flow type.